lp-jordan/leaderprompt/README.md

 When running the Electron app in development, the main process now waits for the Vite dev server at `http://localhost:5173` to respond before creating any windows.
 This avoids reload loops while Vite is starting.

+## Script Persistence

+Edits made in the script editor are automatically written back to the underlying `.docx` file.
+The main process converts the edited HTML using `html-to-docx` and saves it to the selected project/script location via the new `save-script` IPC handler exposed as `window.electronAPI.saveScript(projectName, scriptName, html)`.